twhpcedu/acalsim/README.md

 - **Advance the HPC field**: Break down barriers between academia and industry to elevate the overall HPC landscape.

 The community's commitment to open education, shared growth, and collaboration is driving innovation and accelerating the advancement of HPC.
 By joining this initiative, individuals can contribute to and benefit from a collective effort to push the boundaries of HPC knowledge and application.

+## Acknoledgement
+We gratefully acknowledge the Industrial Technology Research Institute (ITRI) for their generous sponsorship and support of the ACALSim open source project.
+ITRI's commitment to advancing computer architecture research and their vision for open collaboration have been instrumental in making this simulation framework available to the broader research community.
+Their support enables researchers and developers worldwide to explore and innovate in AI accelerator and computer architecture design.

 ## Documentation